seanhess/functional-javascript/README.md

     }

     // fall depends on this.gravity, and this.y, which can change.
-    // this is the right equation, right? fall(dt) {
+    // this is the right equation, I think... fall(dt) {
         this.y += this.gravity * dt
     }